affinda/affinda-python/docs/sync_operations.md

 **Arguments**:

-indexes.
-Default value is None.
-1. Default value is None.
-from 0 to 1.
-Default value is None.
-1. Default value is None.
-1. Default value is None.
-Default value is None.
-1. Default value is None.
-from 0 to 1.
-Default value is None.
-1. Default value is None.
-from 0 to 1.
-Default value is None.
-:keyword callable cls: A custom type or function that will be passed the direct response
 - `resume` (`str`): Identify the resume to match.
 - `job_description` (`str`): Identify the job description to match.
 - `index` (`str`): Optionally, specify an index to search in.
-If not specified, will search in all
+If not specified, will search in all indexes.
+Default value is None.
 - `search_expression` (`str`): Add keywords to the search criteria.
 Default value is None.
 - `job_titles_weight` (`float`): How important is this criteria to the matching score, range from 0 to
+1. Default value is None.
-- `years_experience_weight` (`float`): How important is this criteria to the matching score, range
+- `years_experience_weight` (`float`): How important is this criteria to the matching score, range from 0 to 1.
+Default value is None.
 - `locations_weight` (`float`): How important is this criteria to the matching score, range from 0 to
+1. Default value is None.
 - `languages_weight` (`float`): How important is this criteria to the matching score, range from 0 to
+1. Default value is None.
 - `skills_weight` (`float`): How important is this criteria to the matching score, range from 0 to 1.
+Default value is None.
 - `education_weight` (`float`): How important is this criteria to the matching score, range from 0 to
+1. Default value is None.
-- `search_expression_weight` (`float`): How important is this criteria to the matching score, range
+- `search_expression_weight` (`float`): How important is this criteria to the matching score, range from 0 to 1.
+Default value is None.
 - `soc_codes_weight` (`float`): How important is this criteria to the matching score, range from 0 to
+1. Default value is None.
-- `management_level_weight` (`float`): How important is this criteria to the matching score, range
+- `management_level_weight` (`float`): How important is this criteria to the matching score, range from 0 to 1.
+Default value is None.
+- `cls` (`callable`): A custom type or function that will be passed the direct response

+**Raises**:

+- `None`: ~azure.core.exceptions.HttpResponseError

 **Returns**: